k-gerner/kyle-personal-website/README.md

 In `/frontend` run `npm start`.
 In `/backend` run `uvicorn main:app --reload --port 5001 --log-level debug`.
+Also, create a `.env` file with `LOCAL_DEV=true` inside the `/backend` directory.
+This will enable some efficiencies that are only present when running locally (e.g. certain caches).

 You should now be see the UI on `localhost:3000`.